FauxFaux/shinelink/README.md

 Pin 1 is opposite the antenna, at the top of the board, pin 12 at the bottom left.
 1, 12, 13: gnd, 5: 3.3V, 10: interupt, 11: shutdown, 14: antenna.

-Unable to read other chip:
+Someone's managed to identify this chip as likely a STM8S003F3P6:
 ![board photo](docs/daughter-1.jpg)

-Nor guess why it exists.
-Presumably the whole board runs at 3.3V.
+Regrettably a full microcontroller, so could be doing anything.

 Central microcontroller must have a spare serial interface.
 Only appears to have passive supports.

-Appears to be connected to the GPIO (pin 3 track is clear), and the serial lines go somewhere (throughole).
+Appears to be connected to the GPIO (pin 3 track is clear), and the serial lines go socmewhere (throughole).

 Don't recognise the `530.0034400` marking.
-LED isn't exposed outside th ecase.
+LED isn't exposed outside the case.
+Similar marking on the main board, implying it's a custom part by the same company.
+This makes it quite likely the main processor is an STM too.

+### Next steps:

+* on a sacrificial receiver: lever up the daughterboard, and see if it has any useful markings.
+* guess the gpio pins on the daughterdaughter are for data, and spy on them and radio transmissions to work out the encoding.
+* work out which of the 5 pins on the daughterboard are what, and spy on the presumably spi/i²c happening there.
+* re-try reading the signal pulled from the air, with the new information it probably doesn't have anything crazy going on (e.g. it's not lora, no built-in support for any modulation/encoding).